 Definition.
 Available address.
-An address is said to be available if the following conditions are fulfi lled:
+An address is said to be available if the following conditions are fulfilled:

 - o The address has been assigned to an interface of the node. - o The address is valid in the sense of RFC 2461 [RFC2461]. - o The address is not tentative in the sense of RFC 2462 [RFC2462].
-In other words, the address assignment is complete so that communications can be started.

-Note that this explicitly allows an address to be optimistic in the sense of Optimistic DAD [RFC4429] even though implementations may prefer using other addresses as long as there is an alternative.

-o The address is a global unicast, unique local address [RFC4193], or an unambiguous IPv6 link-local address.
-That is, it is not an IPv6 site-local address.
+In other words, the address assignment is complete so that communications can be started. - Note that this explicitly allows an address to be optimistic in the sense of Optimistic DAD [RFC4429] even though implementations may prefer using other addresses as long as there is an alternative. - o The address is a global unicast or unique local address [RFC4193].
+That is, it is not an IPv6 site-local or link-local address. - With link-local addresses, the nodes would be unable to determine on which link the given address is usable. - o The address and interface is acceptable for use according to a local policy.